Pursuing a career in cybersecurity can present a rewarding challenge with the right mindset.

 Sometimes just the act of learning is enough to build enthusiasm about a topic.
 If you’re someone who thrives off the enthusiasm of others, getting involved in a community of other security professionals (Tip 7) could also help.

-Maybe after taking a course or two, you’ll discover that your passions lie elsewhere.
-That’s okay too.
+Maybe after taking a course or two, you’ll discover your passions lie elsewhere.
+That’s okay, too.
 Cybersecurity can be an exciting, challenging, and well-paying profession, but it’s not for everyone.

-Building cybersecurity skills doesn’t have to mean dropping everything for a degree or full-time bootcamp.
+If you’re concerned cybersecurity is a difficult major, consider learning in smaller chunks.
+Building cybersecurity skills doesn’t have to mean dropping everything for a degree or full-time boot camp.
 A little time each day can lead to big results.
 Start by setting aside 15 minutes each day to focus on cybersecurity.
-Plan out your learning time, and try to make it the same time every day.
+Plan your learning time, and try to make it the same time every day.

-Besides setting aside a consistent time to learn, it’s also a good idea to plan what you want to accomplish in each session.
-Be specific (for example “watch two lecture videos,” “take Lesson 3 quiz,” or “read Chapter Four”).
+Besides setting aside consistent learning time, planning what you want to accomplish in each session is also a good idea.
+Be specific (for example, “watch two lecture videos,” “take Lesson 3 quiz,” or “read Chapter Four”).

 Read more: 15 Essential Skills for Cybersecurity Analysts